Countingseamus/TestApp/README.md

 # Running the application

--The program must be invoked from command line as follows:
+The program must be invoked from command line as follows:

 wpe_merge <input_file> <output_file>